MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L03_Deploy_host_pools_and_hosts_with_ARM_templates_ADDS.md

 1. On the **az140-23-hp2-DAG \| Assignments** blade, select **+ Add**.
 1. On the **Select Azure AD users or user groups** blade, select **az140-wvd-personal** and click **Select**.

-   > **Note**: Now let's review the experience of a user connecting to the Windows Virtual Desktop host pool.
+   > **Note**: Now let's review the experience of a user connecting to the Azure Virtual Desktop host pool.

 1. From your lab computer, in the browser window displaying the Azure portal, search for and select **Virtual machines** and, on the **Virtual machines** blade, select the **az140-cl-vm11** entry.
 1. On the **az140-cl-vm11** blade, select **Connect**, in the drop-down menu, select **RDP**, select the Public IP address, and then select **Download RDP File**.